haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/before/before-workspace-magento-prereqs.md

   - Configuration
 ---

-#### Previous step:
+#### 前提:
 [本地环境设置准备]({{ page.baseurl }}/cloud/before/before-workspace.html)

 Install the following software packages and tools on your local to prepare for Magento code development.
 If you already have these packages installed, check for any recommendations or notes and continue to the next step.

 To begin, install and set up a VM on your host computer (Windows, Mac OS, Linux-based system).
 A VM gives you an environment to install a different Operating System, tools, software, a database, and Magento without requiring a customized system.
 You only need to install the VM software on your host.
 All other software can be installed and configured on your VM.

 When you install and configure software on your local (or VM), you will first SSH into the VM and then complete installations.
-Follow the SSH instructions and commands for the VM software you install.
-For example, you would install PHP, Nginx, and database on the VM via SSH.
+Follow the SSH instructions and commands for the VM software you install. 例如， you would install PHP, Nginx, and database on the VM via SSH.

 <div class="bs-callout bs-callout-info" id="info" markdown="1">
 Magento documentation provides installation instructions for installing software on CentOS or Ubuntu only.
 For installation information on Windows or MacOS, consult a community resource.